AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 	.. note::

-		If this step cannot convert a Managed CloudN device back to a Standalone CloudN state properly, please proceed Factory Reset feature.
+		If these steps cannot convert a Managed CloudN device back to a Standalone CloudN state properly, please proceed Factory Reset feature.

 Workflow on Factory Reset
 --------------------------

 "Factory Reset" feature enables users to wipe out all configuration on a Managed CloudN device from a corrupted state to a clean state.
-Please follow the below steps in order `<Step 4.1.
-Perform feature "Factory Reset" on CloudN GUI first>`_ and `<
+Please follow the below steps in order `<Step 4.3.
+Perform feature "Factory Reset" on CloudN GUI first>`_ and `<Step 4.4.
-Step 4.2.
 Perform feature "Factory Reset" on Aviatrix Controller GUI>`_ to operate "Factory Reset".
-This Factory Reset feature is the last resort if users are not able to convert a Managed CloudN device back to a Standalone CloudN state through `<De-register a Managed CloudN device from Aviatrix Controller>`_ step above.
+This Factory Reset feature is the last resort if users are not able to convert a Managed CloudN device back to a Standalone CloudN state through the steps above.

-Step 4.1.
+Step 4.3.
 Perform feature "Factory Reset" on CloudN GUI first
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 	- Open a browser